Skip to content

 }

-In our case we have one function only.
+In our case, we have only one function.

 This will enable the agent to select the correct function efficiently.